GDPR - Freedom of Information PolicyNorth Ealing Primary School

 The presumption of the Freedom of Information Act is that the School will disclose information unless the Act provides a specific reason to withhold it.
 The Act recognises the need to preserve confidentiality and protect sensitive material in certain circumstances.

-A series of exemptions are set out in the Act which allow the withholding of information in relation to an enquiry.
-Some are very specialised in their application (such as national security) and would not usually be relevant to schools.
+A series of exemptions are set out in the Act which allows the withholding of information in relation to an enquiry.
+Some are specialised in their application (such as national security) and would not usually be relevant to schools.

 There are eight absolute exemptions set out in the Act.
-However the following are the only absolute exemptions which will apply to the School:
+However, the following are the only absolute exemptions that will apply to the School: –